The Chamber will advocate for full funding and timely completion of work on the following major interchanges/projects:

 The Chamber supports the Oklahoma Turnpike Authority’s (OTA) conversion to a cashless toll system that will serve to enhance safety, increase travel time reliability, allow passage of high/wide loads and generate economic development.

 ODOT Eight-Year Plan

-The Chamber supports annual appropriations necessary to preserve and implement ODOT’s eight-year construction work plan.
-Further, the Chamber will strongly oppose any effort to divert dedicated transportation funding to other areas of government.
+The Chamber supports providing adequate annual dedicated funding necessary to preserve and implement the Oklahoma Department of Transportation’s (ODOT) eight-year construction work plan.
+Furthermore, the Chamber will strongly oppose any effort to divert dedicated transportation funding to other areas of government.

 Ports of Entry

-The Chamber supports adequate annual state appropriations and staffing levels for the timely completion and effective use of weigh stations at Oklahoma’s ports of entry to ensure the protection of Oklahoma’s roads and bridges from unnecessary damage caused by overweight freight loads.
+The Chamber supports providing adequate annual dedicated funding and staffing levels for the timely completion and effective use of weigh stations at Oklahoma’s ports of entry to ensure the protection of Oklahoma’s roads and bridges from unnecessary damage caused by overweight freight loads.

 State Transit Funding

 The Chamber supports protecting state revenues allocated into the State of Oklahoma’s Public Transit Revolving Fund to meet citizen demand for public transit.